isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution103.md

 ---
-title: Moneyworks GOLD / Moneyworks Datacentre / Moneyworks NOW Version 8 - Package E Moneyworks Datacentre (5 User)
+title: MoneyWorks was built from the ground up for the needs of business, finance and accounting professionals.
+A powerful, feature rich platform that unlocks your company's accounting data to help you run a better business.
+With Integration, Moneyworks connects to your POS, E-commerce and third party solutions to keep your accounting solutions lean yet scalable.
 permalink: /productivity-solutions-grant/solutionrepo/solution103
 ---

 ### Description

-MoneyWorks was built from the ground up for the needs of business, finance and accounting professionals.
-A powerful, feature rich platform that unlocks your company's accounting data to help you run a better business.
-With Integration, Moneyworks connects to your POS, E-commerce and third party solutions to keep your accounting solutions lean yet scalable.
+199204515R

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Advanced_Micro_Control _20190051_Annex_3_20200625145213_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria